-On your working holiday, you can both work and play in the Mildura region.
-An important fact with your Farm work in the Mildura region is that it qualifies towards your 88-day quota to apply for a second or third-year visa.
-Mildura is well known as a haven for travelling workers with an abundance of large fruit properties needing many willing hands to harvest their valuable crop.
+As a Seasonal worker, you can both work and play in the Mildura region.
+Mildura is well known as a haven for Seasonal workers with an abundance of large fruit properties needing many willing hands to harvest their valuable crop.

 Mechanical harvesting has reduced the need for as many farm hands as were once needed and while this work still exists it can be harder to find at certain times of the year.